- Table of ContentsPrint

 Effects of Clonazepam Abuse

-Abusing clonazepam is a risk factor for a drug overdose.
+Abusing clonazepam places one at risk for a drug overdose.
 As noted before, the body builds a tolerance to the drug.
-As the person increases the dose taken, the risk for overdosing becomes greater.
+As the user increases the dose taken, the risk for overdosing becomes greater.

 Clonazepam Abuse Treatment

 People may believe that they can overcome their clonazepam dependency alone.
 Benzodiazepine addictions can be quite difficult to overcome, and can present health risks during the acute withdrawal period.
 For these reasons, evaluation by an addiction treatment or other medical professional is strongly urged prior to any attempts at recovery.
 Many struggling with clonazepam and other sedative use disorders are helped immensely by enrolling in a professional substance abuse treatment program.

 As part of a treatment program, you're likely to first be put through a detoxification program, which should consist of gradually reducing the dosage to avoid and manage dangerous symptoms that accompany benzodiazepine withdrawal.
 At the onset of the program, it will be essential to communicate the dose, frequency, and duration of your clonazepam use to ensure the appropriate level of care.

 In addition, you may be prescribed other medications to alleviate the withdrawal symptoms associated with ceasing use of clonazepam that were outlined earlier.